Historic Places with Literary Links

 The famous 17th century diarist Samuel Pepys visited Audley End in 1660, recalling: 'The housekeeper shewed us all the house, in which the stateliness of the ceilings, chimney-pieces, and form of the whole was exceedingly worth seeing.
 He took us into the cellar, where we drank most admirable drink, a health to the King.
 Here I played my flageolette, there being an excellent echo.'

 Pepys - always a fan of wine, women and song - revisted the house several years later, where he again enjoyed the cellars.
-'We went down and drank of much good liquor, and indeed the cellars are fine; and here my wife and I did sing to my great content'.Visit Audley End
+'We went down and drank of much good liquor, and indeed the cellars are fine; and here my wife and I did sing to my great content'.Discover Audley End

 In the late 12th century the fishermen of Orford, Suffolk, caught a merman in their nets.
 According to the 13th century chronicler Ralph of Coggeshall, 'He was naked and was like a man in all his members, covered with hair and with a long shaggy beard.'
 He was taken to Orford Castle and imprisoned there, but 'he would not talk, even when tortured and hung up by his feet'.
 He was allowed into the sea to swim, and eventually managed to escape.